Cray-HPE/docs-csm/operations/node_management/Change_Settings_for_HMS_Collector_Polling_of_Air_Cooled_Nodes.md

 - Do not query the power state of air-cooled nodes using CAPMC more than two or three times a minute.

   - This is done via the CAPMC `get_xname_status` command.
+  - The Cray CLI must be configured on the node where this command is run.
+See [Configure the Cray CLI](../configure_cray_cli.md).

       ```bash
       ncn# cray capmc get_xname_status create --xnames LIST_OF_NODES